Using the Cisco NCS Command-Line Interface

 Navigating the CLI Commands

-This section describes how to navigate the commands and modes on ACS.
+This section describes how to navigate the commands and modes on the Cisco NCS and contains the following topics:

 Use the question mark (?) and the arrow keys to help you enter commands:

-To complete a command, enter a few known characters before
+•To complete a command, enter a few known characters before ? (with no space):

 Using the No and Default Forms of Commands